mpuening/learn-jpa-hibernate/README.md

 Entity Beans to DDL, and vice versa, create Java Entity Beans from DDL.

 One use case for JPA is quickly implementing an application without regards to how the database schema looks.
-But should the application shows value, you may want to look at the schema.
+But should the application show value, you may want to look at the schema.
 This can be for several reasons above and beyond the curiosity of reviewing the schema.
 For example, your company may have a policy that only DBA's can implement schema changes.
 Another example is that you may want to track schema changes via Flyway